-If you have diabetes, you are probably familiar with the handy little strips you use to test your blood glucose levels.
+People with diabetes are probably familiar with the handy little strips they use to test their blood glucose levels.
 However, do you pay attention to their expiration dates and should you use expired strips?

 The enzyme from the strip reacts with the blood’s glucose and converts it into an electrical current which enables the glucose meter to show the glucose concentration.